tmzh/tmzh.github.io/content/post/2017-10-29-emulating-angryip-scanner-with-nmap-nse-a-lua-scripting-primer.md

 <!--more-->

 It is handy, but not complete.
-I would like to have some extra information such as hostnames (collected by various means not just DNS reverse lookup), platform info etc., Such details are available in tools such as AngryIP scanner, but I don't prefer to launch a GUI tool for single task and keep it running until the task is done.
+I would like to have some extra information such as hostnames (collected by various means not just DNS reverse lookup), platform info etc., Additional details are available in tools such as AngryIP scanner, but I don't prefer to launch a GUI tool for single task and keep it running until the task is done.

 So let us try to implement a similar function using nmap script.
 There are existing scripts in nmap which performs advanced discovery and reconnaissance, but we want something lightweight, more generic and customizable to support more protocols.
 Nmap scripts run on top of Nmap Scripting Engine which runs on Lua.
 Learning it would expand the scope of these tools from just being a capable tool to a powerful tool with limitless possibilities.